Updated: September 3, 2024

 How to Identify Bites

+There are several ways you can determine whether or not you have a bed bug infestation.
 One of which is finding blood spots on your sheets.
-You may also find the presence of bed bug droppings or shed skins on the bedding or on carpet.
+You may also find the presence of bed bug droppings or shed skins on bedding or carpet.

 But the best way to identify an infestation…